About me

 (3) The psychological foundation and theory of Strategic Ambiguity

-(4) Disinformation and information operation between China and Taiwan
+(4) Disinformation and cognitive warfare between China and Taiwan

 (5) The psychology of blame attribution in the polarized world.